-I teach kintsugi classes/workshops to women and girls in various contexts:
+I teach kintsugi classes/workshops in Utah to women, girls, and sometimes couples, in various contexts:

 - Non-profit collaborations